-One option is to use the review branch for previewing content before pushing it to master.
+One option is to use the review branch for previewing content before pushing it to main.
 In this workflow, you would submit content to the review branch, either as a direct commit or as a pull request from a separate branch.
-Then, after review, you would push the content from the review branch to the master branch.
+Then, after review, you would push the content from the review branch to the main branch.

 This option works well if the product team releases new features at the same time.

-Keep your review branch in sync with the master branch.
-If you ever make changes to the master branch but not the review branch, you’ll want to sync the branches on occasion.
+Keep your review branch in sync with the main branch.
+If you ever make changes to the main branch but not the review branch, you’ll want to sync the branches on occasion.

 One method is to delete/re-create the review branch, such as after a release.
-Another method is to create a pull request FROM master TO review.
+Another method is to create a pull request FROM main TO review.

 Option 2: Multiple feature sets

-Another option is to use the review branch only for internal reviews, not as a feeder into master.
+Another option is to use the review branch only for internal reviews, not as a feeder into main.

 For example, suppose that you have multiple releases coming up, and these releases will go live at different times.
 In this scenario, you would create branches for each upcoming feature set, such as “new-admin-rules” and “updated-config-options”.
 In order to send out review links to your team, you would submit a PR from these feature branches to the review branch.

 When you get feedback, you edit the feature branches.
-When the feature set goes live, you then submit a PR from the feature branch (NOT the review branch) to master.
+When the feature set goes live, you then submit a PR from the feature branch (NOT the review branch) to main.